 Before falling in love with a winemaker, Nancy lived a fast-paced global life working on the Olympic Games, FIFA World Cup and Super Bowl and throwing regular parties in her Nob Hill abode in San Francisco.

-These days Nancy relishes a slower pace of life (their toddler Toby has other ideas) and has embraced the country Victorian lifestyle.
+These days Nancy relishes a slower pace of life (their toddler Toby and newborn Charlie have other ideas) and has embraced the country Victorian lifestyle.

 Nancy is always looking for fun ideas to share, events to attend and recipes to make for family and friends.